House of Numbers (1957 film)

-House of Numbers is a 1957 American film noir, based on author Jack Finney's 1957 novel of the same name, starring Jack Palance and Barbara Lang.
+House of Numbers is a 1957 American film noir produced and released by MGM, starring Jack Palance and Barbara Lang.

-In the film, Palance plays two similar-looking brothers: Bill and his younger brother Arnie Judlow.
+Based on author Jack Finney's 1957 novel of the same name, the film has Palance playing two similar-looking brothers, Bill and Arnie Judlow.
 Bill is a good citizen, trying to help his ex-professional boxer brother, Arnie, convicted of murder, escape from San Quentin State Prison to return to Arnie's wife, Ruth, played by Lang.

-The movie was filmed on location at San Quentin and set in San Quentin and Mill Valley, California, then the home city of author Finney.
+The movie was filmed on location at the prison and set in the adjacent community of San Quentin.